-- During this covid-19 pandemic we are unable to offer housecalls.
-We have protocols in place which will allow you to be with your pet while they are put to sleep, in most cases.
-Please ring to speak to a receptionist for further information and we can book an appointment for you.
-It is helpful if you tell the receptionist that you may be having your pet euthanised - that way we can ensure you are given a longer appointment and can give you advise about your arrival.
+- Please ring to speak to a receptionist if you wish to book an appointment.
+It is helpful if you tell the receptionist that you may be having your pet euthanised - that way we can ensure you are given a longer appointment and can give you advice about your arrival.

-- Don't worry about being upset.
+- Please don't worry about being upset.
 Everyone at the practice has their own pets and we appreciate how upsetting this can be.

-- For most pets an intravenous injection will be given, an intravenous catheter will be secured in the vein to help administer the injection smoothly.
+- For most pets an intravenous injection will be given.
+An intravenous catheter will be secured in the vein to help administer the injection smoothly.
 In some instances a sedative may be necessary to calm your pet before the euthanasia.
-We will usually take your pet from you to place their intravenous catheter and give them the sedation injection, then return them to you.
+The this is taking place at the practice, we will usually take your pet from you to place their intravenous catheter and if necessary give them the sedation injection, then return them to you.

 - There will be time for you to stay with your pet after they have been euthanised if you wish to do so.

-If you choose to have your pet individually cremated we can arrange this for you though our local pet crematorium or you can go to them direct. **
+If you choose to have your pet individually cremated we can arrange this for you through our local pet crematorium or you can go to them direct. **

-If we organise this for you, we will hold your pet's body in cold storage until they are collected by the crematorium.
 If you have opted to have your pet's ashes individually cremated the crematorium will also return the ashes to us.
-We have two collections/deliveries a week and these are generally on a Tuesday and Friday.
-It usually takes 1-2 weeks for your pet's ashes to be returned to us, but this can vary depending on the options you have chosen.
-A member of staff will contact you, usually by phone, to let you know that your pet's ashes have arrived back with us and are ready for collection.
+We have two visits a week and these are generally on a Tuesday and Friday.
+Individually cremated ashes are returned to us within 2 weeks, there may be some variation on this depending on the options you have chosen.
+A member of our staff will contact you, usually by email or phone, to let you know that your pet's ashes have arrived back with us and are ready for collection.

-** If you wish to take your pet direct to the crematorium we advise you contact them in advance of making your vet appointment, so arrangements can be made.
+** If you wish to take your pet direct to the crematorium we advise you contact them in advance of making your vet appointment with us, to make the necessary arrangements before euthanasia.
 By doing it this way, you will be contacted by the crematorium when your pet's ashes are ready for collection at the site.
-They have private rooms for you to be with your pet and to finalise your requests.
+The crematorium has two private rooms for you to be with your pet on arrival and to finalise your requests.

 Our local pet crematorium is: Phoenix Pet Cremations.
 For contact details and to visit their website click here .
-We offer a simple range of individual ashes options through Millennium, including simple wooden caskets with brass name plates or scatter tubes/boxes if you would prefer to scatter your pets ashes in a favourite spot.
-But if you want something different or want to see what other choices there are then please visit their website to see the full range of individual cremation options.
+We offer a simple range of the individual ashes options through Millennium, including simple wooden caskets with brass name plates or scatter tubes/boxes; if you would prefer to scatter your pets ashes in a favourite spot.
+But if you want something different or want to see what other choices there are, please visit their website to see the full range of individual cremation options.
 Phoenix also deal direct with a number of jewellery and accessory companies including: Ashes to Glass; See You Memorial Jewellery; Atlantis and Paw Print Jewellery.
 These are all listed on the Phoenix's website direct to see the full range.
-Please note prices on the Phoenix website will not be what we charge as these do not include euthanasia or cremation costs, see 'fees' below.
+Please note prices on the Phoenix website does not include euthanasia or cremation costs, see 'fees' below.

 We may recommend that you deal with Phoenix Pet Cremations direct if you have more specific individual cremation requirements.